anastasiia-gif/MiniFactoryTCF/README.md

 ## 🏢 BoschRexroth USB

-Request Bosch Rexroth USB stick with all the files from previous students how was working on this project
+Request Bosch Rexroth USB stick with all the files from previous students how was working on this project.
+All the other files that were provided to us during training at Bosch Rexroth are uploaded in Bosch RTexroth folder